Ethiopia travel guide

 There are strict rules about goods that you can take into or out of Ethiopia.

-If you plan to take in specialist equipment, the Ethiopian Embassy in London advises you check with your tour operator or local contact before you travel as special customs regulations may apply.
+If you plan to take in specialist equipment, such as filming or audio equipment, the Ethiopian Embassy in London advises you check with your tour operator or local contact before you travel as special customs regulations may apply.

-Contact the Press Office for more information and advice.
+Contact the Ethiopian Embassy Press Office for more information and advice.

 You can carry up to 3,000 Ethiopian birr when entering or leaving Ethiopia.
 An exception is when travelling to Djibouti from Ethiopia, in which case you can carry up to 10,000 birr.
-Your cash can be seized and you could get a prison sentence if you go over the limits.
+If you are found with more than the legal limits, customs authorities can seize your cash and you could get a prison sentence.

 When you enter or leave Ethiopia, you must declare any cash over 10,000 US dollars (or equivalent in other currencies).
 Residents of Ethiopia, including resident British nationals, must declare any cash over 4,000 US dollars.

-If you leave Ethiopia by airplane with cash above these amounts, you must show the customs declaration form you got when you entered Ethiopia, or the bank advice note if you purchased currency locally.
+If you leave Ethiopia with cash above these amounts, you must show officials the customs declaration form you got when you entered Ethiopia, or the bank advice note if you purchased currency locally.

-If entering Ethiopia through a land border you must declare cash over 500 US dollars (or equivalent).
+If entering Ethiopia through a land border you must declare cash worth over 500 US dollars.

 Keep your receipt if you change currency into birr.
 Without a receipt you are unlikely to be able to change leftover money back at the end of your trip.